Wondershare Repairit

 Problem 1: Connectivity Problems

 All dashboard cameras can connect to your smartphone – when you connect the camera, you can view the footage on your phone and check for dangerous scenarios.
-However, one of the most common issues you can encounter is related to connecting your camera to the smartphone device.
+However, one of the most common issues you can encounter is your dash cam won’t connect to smartphone or constantly disconnects from WiFi.

+Why is my dashcam not connecting?
 This issue may occur due to a poor internet connection.
 When you connect your camera to the phone, it will create a new WiFi network.
 Although your camera is supposed to connect to that network automatically, it won’t do so if it cannot detect the internet.

-Fix: Turning your data on and off or entering the Airplane Mode on your device should fix the issue and make your camera connect.
-You can also try restarting your device to fix connectivity problems.
+• Turning your data on and off or entering the Airplane Mode on your device should fix the issue and make your camera connect.

 connecting the dash cam to a smartphone